 On the Outlook Safe Senders tab, do not select the checkboxes Automatically add people I e-mail to the Safe Senders List or Also trust e-mail from my Contacts.

-Do not, under any circumstance, whitelist yourself or your domain name in Advanced Email Security settings.
+Do not, under any circumstance, whitelist yourself or your domain name in the Email Protection settings:

 If Intermedia is not your authoritative name server, you should create an SPF record with your DNS Host that looks like this: